 Pros and Cons of Remote Work

-It’s important to take a minute to talk about the reality of working remotely.
+However, it’s important to take a minute to talk about the reality of working from home.
 There are clear benefits of remote work, like no commuting and being able to work on a more flexible schedule.
 However, there are also disadvantages of remote working such as isolation and difficulty focusing.

 Building a remote career requires patience and hard work, especially if you freelance.
 If you end up working for a company, it’s a little different, but many of the same rules apply.
 Let’s take a look at some of the remote work pros and cons.